 Every patient referred to the Orangery by a healthcare professional will have their needs assessed through a simple process over the phone to ensure an individual package of wellbeing support is designed to suit them.
 We provide complementary therapies and a series of short programmes* to help patients cope with their illness and develop effective self-help techniques to manage symptoms.

-*We currently provide most of our programmes and support online or over the telephone but plan to open The Orangery fully from January 2022 (with the option of attending some services virtually, remaining).
+*We are now preparing to offer our programmes and support in person at The Orangery (with the option of attending some services virtually, remaining).

 Complementary therapies such as reflexology, aromatherapy, massage and visualisation are provided by qualified therapists at The Orangery.
 Anyone referred to our support and wellbeing service will have their needs assessed for these therapies.
 They are designed to help manage symptoms such as pain, anxiety and fatigue.